ExceedEdits/RaiLanches/README.md

 # Rai Lanches

 Made by © Exceed Edits.
-Todo o conteúdo aqui é fictício.
-Nenhum dos nomes aqui inseridos tem a intenção de ferir ou lucrar com algo.
+Every content here is not real.
+None of the names inserted here have the intention to harm or profit with anything.